HaliteChallenge/Halite-II/admin/INSTALL.md

 1. Run the script.

 At this point, everything should be set.
 You can `ssh` into individual instances to check on them. `sudo su` to switch to `worker`, and use `screen -list` to see what sessions are running.
 Coordinator servers should have 3 screen sessions, one for the SQL proxy, one for the API server, and one for the coordinator.
 Workers should have 1 session, for the worker itself.

+## Redeploying/Updating

+### Update the Worker

+If the startup script or disk image changes:

+1. Delete the instance group.
+2. Delete the instance template.
+3. Upload the new code to the GCloud bucket, if applicable (see above).
+4. Recreate it all.

+Otherwise:

+1. Upload the new code.
+2. Recreate the instances using the GCloud CLI.

+### Update the Coordinator

+If the startup script or disk image changes, we can't delete the instance group or template, because the load balancers are using the group.
+Instead, edit the setup script to create a new instance template.
+Run the template creation command manually, then edit the group to use the new template.
+Finally, recreate all the instances.